Peek’n Peak, Clymer

 Experience the beauty and challenge of one of this country’s oldest golf courses, steeped in over 100 years of rich history.
 Originally built in 1898, the course was redesigned by noted architect John Van Kleek, who benefited from the consultation of World Champion Walter Hagen.

 With the Adirondack Mountains and pristine Lake Placid as its backdrop, the artistically designed course offers novices and pros alike a rewarding day.
 Its trademark cloverleaf greens and bunkers illustrate the architect’s meticulous attention to detail.
 Today, the entire course is enhanced with a state-of-the-art irrigation system.
 The golf house and pro shop offer a wide variety of food and golfing products.
 Join us on the covered deck overlooking the putting green and first hole.
+Plan a Lake Placid Golf vacation because it is one of the rare pleasures of life.

 The Saranac Inn Golf and Country Club was awarded 2006 Golf Digest Best Places to Play.